 ~ B.K.S.
 Iyengar ~ Light on Yoga, p.
 22-23

 Suzanne Newton is a dedicated yoga and meditation practitioner, trained in Iyengar and Tibetan meditation methods.
 She studied with her first Iyengar teacher, Judy Brick Freedman, while living in NYC in the early 1980's.
-She then went on to study with Judith Lasater while living in San Francisco and with Patricia Walden while living in the Greater Boston area.
+She then went on to study with Judith Lasater while living in San Francisco and later with Patricia Walden while living in the Greater Boston area.
 Patricia, creator of the first Yoga Journal video series, has been Suzanne’s primary mentor-teacher since 1990.
 Suzanne also studied directly with the legendary BKS Iyengar and his daughter Geeta when they travelled to the United States to give instruction and lectures at conferences.

 The Iyengar Tradition is often associated with the term alignment and the use of props to support the body and learning.
-Now, many decades after being captivated by his methods, Suzanne considers Iyengar Yoga to be less about perfection and more about attention.
+Now, many decades after being inspired by Mr. Iyengar's methods, Suzanne considers Iyengar Yoga to be less about perfection and more about attention.
 He always emphasized the importance of paying attention to what is happening now, as you are attempting and doing each posture.
 Can you spread your intelligence through out your body "like the rays of the sun"?
 That is what he encouraged us to do.

 Suzanne has been a member of Yoga Alliance since 2005.